EVERYTHING THERE IS TO KNOW ABOUT CBD!

 In order for CBD products to be created the CBD needs to be extracted from the hemp plant.
 The most common way for this to occur is through a supercritical C02 extraction.
 This is the preferred method because it leaves practically zero traces of chemical contaminants in the end product.
 It is the safest and most efficient extraction method currently available.
 It works by passing carbon dioxide through the plant material at a very specific temperature and pressure.
 Carbon dioxide can be pressurized until it becomes so dense that it takes on the properties of a liquid while maintaining the fluid dynamics of a gas.
 CO2 in this state is known as supercritical fluid.

 This method works extremely well because each compound in cannabis can only be extracted at a unique pressure and temperature combination.
-It makes it easy to controls which compounds are extracted and which are left behind.
+It makes it easy to control which compounds are extracted and which are left behind.
 When done properly this extraction should retain a natural CBD product, but also all the naturally occurring cannabinoids, terpenes, and other essential nutrients and compounds.
 Having these additional compounds only enhances the efficiency of CBD.

 Yes!
 CBD is a 100% naturally-occurring chemical compound that comes directly from the cannabis/hemp plant.
 It is not synthetically made.
 It is a phytocannabinoid which means it is a cannabinoid that derives from a plant.
 We only carry the best CBD products on the market, so you don’t have to worry about getting fake or knockoff CBD from us.
 Please check the lab reports we provide to see what goes into the CBD you are buying/taking.